Daniel-KM/Omeka-S-module-ModelViewer/README.md

 many other 3D formats that are designed for edition.
 It is supported by all professional 3D softwares, all big companies, and all browsers.
 Not that only the version 2.0 of the format is supported.
 The version 1.0 was based on WebGL.
-Lossloss conversion from version 1.0 to version 2.0 can be done with common tools.
+Lossless conversion from version 1.0 to version 2.0 can be done with common tools.

 The glTF format has two variants: a single binary file (`.glb`) or a main json